coverclock/com-diag-hazer/README.md

 Footnotes:

-[1] An good inexpensive introductory GPS device easily acquired from numerous sources.
+[1] A good inexpensive introductory GPS device easily acquired from numerous sources.
 [2] Emits all sorts of interesting stuff in unsolicited $GPTXT or $GNTXT sentences.
 [3] Install udev rules in overlay to prevent ModemManager from toying with device.
 [4] Receives GPS (U.S.) *and* GLONASS (Russia) constellations concurrently.